lacanoid/datalink/docs/transactions.md

 [Datalinker](pg_datalinker.md) sees only transactions already commited in postgres.
-Datalink extension will attempt to discover errors early and raise exceptions, before updates reache the datalinker.
+Datalink extension will attempt to discover errors early and raise exceptions, before updates reach the datalinker.

 Once the transaction is commited in postgres, the datalinker will attemp to modify the files accordingly.
 This is usually very quick, but not instantaneous.